dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 ## Overview of foreign keys and navigations

-Relationships in an EF model are represented using foreign keys (FKs).
+Relationships in an Entity Framework Core (EF Core) model are represented using foreign keys (FKs).
 An FK consists of one or more properties on the dependent or child entity in the relationship.
 This dependent/child entity is associated with a given principal/parent entity when the values of the foreign key properties on the dependent/child match the values of the alternate or primary key (PK) properties on the principal/parent.

 Foreign keys are a good way to store and manipulate relationships in the database, but are not very friendly when working with multiple related entities in application code.
-Therefore, most EF models also layer "navigations" over the FK representation.
+Therefore, most EF Core models also layer "navigations" over the FK representation.
 Navigations form C#/.NET references between entity instances that reflect the associations found by matching foreign key values to primary or alternate key values.

 Navigations can be used on both sides of the relationship, on one side only, or not at all, leaving only the FK property.
 The FK property can be hidden by making it a [shadow property](xref:core/modeling/shadow-properties).
 See [Relationships](xref:core/modeling/relationships) for more information on modelling relationships.

 > [!TIP]
-> This document assumes that entity states and the basics of EF core change tracking are understood.
+> This document assumes that entity states and the basics of EF Core change tracking are understood.
 See [Change Tracking in EF Core](xref:core/change-tracking/index) for more information on these topics.

 > [!TIP]
 > You can run and debug into all the code in this document by [downloading the sample code from GitHub](https://github.com/dotnet/EntityFramework.Docs/tree/master/samples/core/ChangeTracking/ChangingFKsAndNavigations).